aclemons/emailrelay/doc/reference.md

     Runs the specified external program to verify a message recipient's e-mail address.
 A network verifier can be specified as `net:<tcp-address>`.
-The `strict:` and `local:` built-in address verifiers can be used to check recipient addresses against the list of local system account names.
+The `account:` built-in address verifier can be used to check recipient addresses against the list of local system account names.

 *   \-\-anonymous[=&lt;scope&gt;] (-A)